This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 A big bonus of the Vulcan Prime is that it has grippy vinyl upholstery, which is super rare for adjustable benches.

-...At just $369 shipped, it's undoubtedly the best flat to incline bench for the price.
+…At $419.99 shipped, it’s undoubtedly the best flat-to-incline bench for the price.
 You have to jump up another ~$200 for anything comparable.

-My runner up pick for best flat to incline bench is the Rep AB-3100 Adjustable Bench.
-This is an all around good flat to incline bench.
+My runner-up pick for the best flat-to-incline bench is the Rep AB-3100 Adjustable Bench.
+This is an all-around good flat-to-incline bench.

-There's no truly exceptional features.
-Importantly, there's no real negatives, either.
+There are no truly exceptional features.
+Importantly, there are no real negatives, either.

-What makes this well-rounded flat to incline bench one of the best adjustable weight benches is the fact that it's very inexpensive for everything you get: $189 plus shipping.
-If you're on a tight budget, this is a no-brainer.
+What makes this well-rounded flat-to-incline bench one of the best adjustable weight benches is the fact that it’s very inexpensive for everything you get: $249 shipped.
+If you’re on a tight budget, this is a no-brainer.